 Will all of these rules apply to every snack you eat during your pregnancy?
 Probably not, especially the first trimester.
-When you’re nauseous and all you can dream of getting down is a bagel, you just have to do your best.
-Of course, we still encourage you to stay away from food you know makes you feel bad or you don’t tolerate.
+When you’re nauseous and all you do is choke down a bagel, you just have to do your best.
+Of course, we still encourage you to stay away from food you know you don’t tolerate.
 The general guideline is to give yourself grace during this period.
 When you’re able to tolerate more real-food snacks, take advantage of the opportunity.
 There will be ups and downs along the way, so navigate these barriers the best you can.

 What Does A Healthy Snack Look Like?